xairy/raw-gadget/README.md

     #define DEBUG
     ```

-    Then rebuild and reinsert the module.
+    Then, rebuild and reinsert the Raw Gadget module;

-3. Check the kernel log via `dmesg` to figure out what is failing.
+3. Check the kernel log via `dmesg` to find out what is failing.

 ### No such device